Basic Bushcraft Skills

 Trap it

-If you have some kind of plastic sheeting, even if its just a regular supermarket plastic bag then you have the ability to trap condensation.
-There’s two main ways you can do this and both don’t require much effort.
-The first is to place the bag over a stick frame or even a small bush with no leaves on so that the handles come together at the bottom.
-The trick is to position the bag in such a way so that any condensation will run down the inside and drip off the handles at the lowest point and into some kind of container.
+If you have some kind of plastic sheeting, even if it’s just a regular supermarket plastic bag then you have the ability to trap condensation.
+There are two main ways you can do this and both don’t require much effort.
+The first is to place the bag over a stick frame or even a small bush with no leaves on it so that the handles come together at the bottom.
+The trick is to position the bag in such a way that any condensation will run down the inside and drip off the handles at the lowest point and into some kind of container.

 Get it from plants